-To guarantee consistency between the nodes in your Enterprise Replication environment, you can define master replicates using the cdr define replicate command with the --master option.
+By default, replicates are master replicates.
+If you do not specify a master server, the master replicate is based on the first participant.
 Dictionary information is then stored about replicated column attributes for the participant you specify.
-This enables Enterprise Replication to check for consistency between this master definition and local participant definitions.
-Checks are performed when the replicate is defined and each time a new participant is added to the replicate, thus avoiding runtime errors.
-Verification also occurs each time the master replicate is started on a server.
+Enterprise Replication checks for consistency between the master definition and local participant definitions.
+Checks are run when the replicate is defined and each time a new participant is added to the replicate, thus avoiding runtime errors.
+Verification also occurs each time that the master replicate is started on a server.